Why the World Needs Catholic Answers

 The apostolate grew quickly, and in 1990, its original newsletter was replaced with This Rock, a 10-issue-a-year magazine that became the nation’s premier journal of Catholic apologetics and evangelization.
-More than 30 years later, that publication—still in printed form and published six times per year—is known as Catholic Answers Magazine and is available to anyone who requests it.
+More than 30 years later, that publication—still in printed form and published four times per year—is known as Catholic Answers Magazine and is available to anyone who requests it.

 Our Core Values